cvs-health/testilo/README.md

 ## Dependencies

+The `dotenv` dependency lets you set environment variables in an untracked `.env` file.

 The Testaro dependency has some dependencies in the @siteimprove scope that are Github Packages.
 In order to execute `npm install` successfully, you need the `.npmrc` file in your project directory with this content, unless an `.npmrc` file in your home directory or elsewhere provides the same content:

 ```bash